Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Introduction

+In this paper, we first propose \textit{Accrued Malicious Magnitude (AMM)} to guide feature space manipulation, finding the correct action(s) on the problem-space that will influence the feature values but without changing run-time functionality.
+We then evaluate the robustness of state-of-the-art malware detectors with generated test cases.
+To establish such a strategy, we generate test cases by perturbing the feature space and converting the manipulations back into the problem space.
+To achieve our goal, the problem is split into two sub-problems: \one generating test cases; and \two testing malware detectors.
+Our research helps security researchers as well as vendors who develop anti-malware solutions to better understand the robustness of malware detectors and provide insights into how to improve malware defense strategies in an interpretive manner.
+The main contributions of this paper are four-fold:

-\item We propose an explainability-guided and model-agnostic malware detector measurement framework (\S\ref{sec:methodology}).
-Our framework generates adversarial malware while preserving the malicious functions of the malware.
-We exploit SHapley Additive exPlanations (SHAP), and introduce the concept of \textit{\textbf{Accrued Malicious Magnitude (AMM)}} to guide the feature selection approach for feature-space manipulation.
-We further project the manipulated feature back into the problem space with a binary builder that generates adversarial samples.
+\begin{itemize}[leftmargin=*] \item We propose an explainability-guided and model-agnostic testing framework for malware detectors (\S\ref{sec_methodology}).
+Our framework generates test cases while preserving the malicious functions of the malware.
+We introduce the concept of \textit{Accrued Malicious Magnitude (AMM)} to guide the feature selection approach for feature-space manipulation.
+We further project the manipulated features back into the problem space with a binary builder.